 – Individuals who were registered under the pre-tax laws of the country, which were in force prior to the establishment of GST

-– Business entity or business owner earning an income or turnover exceeding the threshold limit specified by the GST Act
+– A business entity or a business owner earning an income or turnover exceeding the threshold limit specified by the GST Act

 – Non-resident taxable person